 More than three million Canadians living with some degree of hearing loss.

 The availability of hearing aid insurance coverage largely depends on where you live in Canada.
 In some states, you may be entitled to full coverage, while in other areas you may only be able to receive a discount, or no insurance coverage at all.
 While it’s a good idea to check with your hearing care professional for the full details for what you may be eligible for, here’s a brief overview:

-Insurance providers generally work by taking the cost of an uncommon but still feasible risk and spread it over a large group of people.
-This helps to ensure members pay a reasonable price and still receive insurance coverage.
-The insurer, meanwhile, profits when a person pays for their coverage without filing a claim.
+The way insurance providers usually work is by taking the cost of what is considered an insurance risk and spreading it across a large group of people.
+This helps to keep coverage prices at a reasonable rate.
+The insurer makes their money when you pay for your coverage but don’t make a claim.

 It's time to finally treat your hearing loss.
 Sign up for a free consultation with a licensed hearing care professional today to determine if you have hearing loss.
 It’s the start of your journey towards better hearing.